+Sole Proprietorship
-- Sole Proprietorship - o Business entity owned and managed by one person. - o The law views the owner as inseparable from the business.

-The owner has:
+- Business entity owned and managed by one person. - The law views the owner as inseparable from the business. - The owner has: - Complete control of affairs; - o Complete legal liability. - Taxes on a sole proprietorship are determined at the personal income tax rate of the owner. - Ideal for a business that will remain small and does not have great exposure to liability. - Not ideal for more "risky" businesses.

+General Partnership

-- Complete control of affairs; - Complete legal liability. - o Taxes on a sole proprietorship are determined at the personal income tax rate of the owner. - o Ideal for a business, which will remain small and does not have great exposure to liability.
-Not ideal for more "risky" businesses. - General Partnership - o An association of two or more persons to carry on as co-owners of a for-profit business for profit. - o Provides a guide for persons interested in forming a partnership agreement.
-It is strongly suggested that partnership agreements be written to avoid later confusion. - o It is strongly recommended that persons interested in forming a partnership file a Statement of Partnership Authority with the Iowa Secretary of State.
+- An association of two or more persons to carry on as coowners of a for-profit business. - Management of the general partnership is vested in the partners. - It is strongly suggested that a partnership agreement be written to avoid later confusion. - It is strongly recommended that persons interested in forming a partnership file a Statement of Partnership Authority with the lowa Secretary of State.
 A Statement of Partnership Authority allows a partner to enter into transactions on behalf of the partnership except in certain cases.
-Unless modified, this Statement will expire five years after filing with the Iowa Secretary of State. - Limited Partnership - o An entity having one or more general partners and one or more limited partners.
-The entity is separate from its partners. - o Because a limited partnership is a separate legal entity from the people who own it, the partnership (business) can sue and be sued separately.
+Unless modified, this Statement will expire five years after filing with the lowa Secretary of State.

+Limited Partnership